 - That the Australian Government be urged to amend the Constitution to require all legislation likely to have a profound impact on Australians, to be the subject of National Referendum;

 - That media monopolies be broken up and foreign ownership of media made illegal;

 - That Government be urged to recognise volunteer electoral councils, and the recommendations these might make regarding court sentencing options, child and adult containment facilities and treatments; and comments which they see fit to present regarding any other issues;

-- That Governments, state, territory and federal, be urged to undertake urgent educational reform, which provides all children with equal access to equal educational facilities; and which in all other respects reflects only evidence-based values (ie teachers employed and promoted entirely on the basis of demonstrated teaching ability);
+- That Governments: state, territory and federal, be urged to undertake urgent educational reform, which provides all children with equal access to equal educational facilities; and which in all other respects reflects only evidence-based values (ie teachers employed and promoted entirely on the basis of demonstrated teaching ability);

-- That the federal government record Aboriginal and wider community concerns regarding the possible impact of food, industrial and pharmaceutical toxicities; and, that the federal Government establish an independent and transparent research facility which vets for safety all commercial substances ingested by humans, especially children;
+- That the federal government record Aboriginal and wider community concerns regarding the possible impact of food, industrial and pharmaceutical toxicities; and, that the federal Government establish an independent and transparent research facility which clears for safety all commercial substances ingested by humans, especially children;

 - That the federal Government immediately disband The Intervention and its ALP twin, Stronger Futures.